 Configure settings with Hiera

-pe.conf, but not the console.
+pe.conf, but not those set in the console.
 It's best to use Hiera when you want to:

 - Change parameters in non-profile classes.

 - Set parameters that are static and version controlled.

 Open your default data file.